annapng/dog-adoption/README.md

 ## Description

 The Adopt, Don't Shop is a fullstack web application that allows users to search for adoptable dogs in a MySQL database.
 Users must first sign up, then can log in to browse.
 The search functionality allows the user make selections to make sure the dog is a good fit for their home.
+Bow-wow!

 ## User Story